2026AAAI/AAAICode/README.md

 ### Steps to Test the Dataset

 1. **Generate Input Data:**
-   Run `src/data_deal.py` to process the dataset and generate input files with CL constraints.
+   Run `data_deal.py` to process the dataset and generate input files with CL constraints.

 2. **Run the Proposed Algorithm:**
-   Execute `src/facility_location.py` to obtain the results of our proposed algorithm.
+   Execute `Facility_CL.py` to obtain the results of our proposed algorithm.

 3. **Run the Baseline Algorithm:**
-   Execute `src/compare.py` to obtain the results of the baseline algorithms for comparison.
+   Execute `compare_Greedy.py` and  `compare_Greedy_matching.py` to obtain the results of the baseline algorithms for comparison.